-- 20.2 Any person wishing to write to members of the Corporation may do so by providing the Governance Director with sufficient copies of any documentation.
-Provided the Governance Director is of the opinion that the subject matter is the proper business of the Corporation, rather than management, and then the documentation will be forwarded to member. - 20.3 Normally no charge will be made for postage for forwarding a document to members although the Governance Director will use discretion when considering if the costs to be incurred are reasonable.
+- 20.2 Any person wishing to write to members of the Corporation may do so by providing the Chief of Staff and Governance with sufficient copies of any documentation.
+Provided the Chief of Staff and Governance is of the opinion that the subject matter is the proper business of the Corporation, rather than management, and then the documentation will be forwarded to member. - 20.3 Normally no charge will be made for postage for forwarding a document to members although the Chief of Staff and Governance will use discretion when considering if the costs to be incurred are reasonable.
 Thus a charge could be made to cover direct and indirect costs as a condition of forwarding documentation. - 20.4 Addresses and telephone numbers of members of the Corporation will not be made available to third parties.